marcin-sudol/to-do-app/README.md

+# To Do List

+_Simple app created to practice React_

-# Simple To Do List written with React class components
+- written with React class components

-Some features:

-- toggling item complete
-- removing all items or completed items
 - styled with Bootstrap
+- user can toggle item's completion
+- user can remove completed items or all items from the list